ki68/k/README.md

 # k
-This is mostly tool for maya rig.
+This is mostly tool for maya rigging.